O

 bone or chewy and closing in crate for a gradually increasing

 time.
-Dog should be crated at night or tied on very short
+Dog should be crated at night or tied on very short leash

-will be permanent.
+permanent.
 Males should wear diapers until definitely

 housebroken.
 Take dog outside to potty, or to the appointed

 potty area, every 2 to 4 hours through the day if possible.
+Use

-for the odor to stimulate the dog to "go".
+to stimulate the dog to "go".

 Other Options